kubernetes/community/communication/contributor-comms/storytelling-resources/blog-guidelines.md

 1. Present your idea to the community, by going to the [#sig-contribex-comms](https://kubernetes.slack.com/archives/C03KT3SUJ20) Slack channel, or by joining the [weekly meeting](https://docs.google.com/document/d/1KDoqbw2A6W7rLSbIRuOlqH8gkoOnp2IHHuV9KyJDD2c).
 This will make it easier to coordinate effort and avoid duplicate effort, as well as to gather initial suggestions around the article scope.
 2. The submission idea will be reviewed by the team, including the decision on where to publish it; someone from the SIG Contribex Comms team will reach out to the [#sig-docs-blog](https://kubernetes.slack.com/archives/CJDHVD54J) editorial team to clarify if the content is adequate for republishing in the main Kubernentes blog.
 At this stage an editor should be assigned to follow-up the process with you.
 3. Create your proposal draft in [Google Docs](https://docs.google.com/) or HackMD (https://hackmd.io), and ask for a review in [the channel](https://kubernetes.slack.com/archives/C03KT3SUJ20).
 This will facilitate easier editing, especially if major changes or restructuring is needed.
 Take into account the [documentation style guide](https://kubernetes.io/docs/contribute/style/style-guide/): these guidelines can help in improving the readability of your article, especially in terms of the use of Kubernetes terminology.
-4. Once you have reflected any feedback in the proposal draft,  announce that the article is ready for submission (again, in the channel or in one of the weekly meetings): the assigned editor will use the final text to open the PR, adding you as a Co-author
+4. Once you have reflected any feedback in the proposal draft,  announce that the article is ready for submission (again, in the channel or in one of the weekly meetings): the assigned editor will use the final text to open the PR, adding you as a Co-author.
-5. (Optional) If the submission will be mirrored in the main Kubernetes site, a second PR will be opened by the editor, but on the main repository, and after being approved in the `contributor-site` one.
+5. (Optional) If the submission will be mirrored in the main Kubernetes site, a second PR will be opened by the editor, but on the main repository, and after being approved in the `contributor-site` once.

 For now, our official process is to use [SIG Docs' system](/sig-docs/blog-subproject/README.md), with one change: instead of directly creating the file in the Kubernetes site repository, as instructed above it's initially created in the [contributor-site](https://github.com/kubernetes/contributor-site), in the appropriate folder (i.e. the right year in `contributor-site/content/en/blog/`).